r-Techsupport/TechSupportBot/documentation/Privileged-Intents/Message Content.md

 ## Purpose
 This module searches the channel the command was run in for a message containing the passed substring
 ## Data Handling
-A message containing the partial content of the original message is sent in the same channel the original message was sent in.
-This is not capable of sending cross-guild messages.<br>
+A message containing the partial content of the original message is sent in the same channel the original message was sent in.<br>
 The bot does not store any data related to this module permanently on disk, in any databases, or in any external services.

 # fun.duck